TheFourHorseman/brewmate/README.md

 There are three suggestion categories: Style, ABV, and IBU The style suggestions queries the database for 5 beers that match the top 3 styles that a user has liked The ABV and IBU suggestions work by calculating the average ABV or IBU of the user, and finding 5 beers from the database that are closest to that average.

-To-Do:
-- About us xavier card has weird button spacing
-- add visual to 'how our app works' section
-- add video background to logo section of home page
-- add styling to devise pages
-- change beer show to have a table inside for beer data instead of lines of text
-- change button on beer show to navigate instead of href
-- update add a beer style drop down to match edit beer dropdown

-Stretch To-Do:
-- re render component instead of reloading page